edubart/nelua-lang/docs/pages/libraries.md

 ```

 Sets the number of buckets to at least `bucket_count` and rehashes the container when needed.
-The number of new buckets will always be least
+The number of new buckets will always be at least
 the smallest appropriate value to not exceed the maximum load factor,
 thus rehashing with 0 `bucket_count` can be used to shrink the hash map.

+Rehash invalidates all references to element values previously returned.

 *Complexity*: Average case O(n).